Search

 Close this search box.

-How to Transition from Software Engineer to Product Manager Role
+Transition from Software Engineer to Product Manager Role

 A large number of software engineers eventually start thinking about what’s next in their careers.
 After spending years building and improving products, they begin to wonder, What if I could help decide what the product should be, not just how it works?
 That’s where becoming a product manager (PM) comes in.
 It’s a common move—about 3 out of 10 product managers started their careers as software engineers, so you’re not alone in thinking about this transition.